RovaIsaia/Cubesat_CNN_Classifier_Hackathon_2025_Madagascar/README.md

 ## 📋 Project Overview

-This repository contains the winning solution for the **Hack4dev International Hackathon 2025** - a 4-day intensive competition (April 7-10, 2025) focused on developing efficient deep learning models for CubeSat image classification.
+This repository contains one of the winning solution for the **Hack4dev International Hackathon 2025** - a 4-day intensive competition (April 7-10, 2025) focused on developing efficient deep learning models for CubeSat image classification.
 Our team achieved **top-20 international ranking** among competitive global participants.

 ### 🎯 Competition Challenge
 The VERTECS mission aims to study extragalactic radiation using CubeSats with severe constraints: